-- 1 pkg (½ lb) thinly sliced beef (use a package labeled as “Komagire” or “Shabu Shabu” meat.
+- 1 pkg (½ lb) thinly sliced beef (I use a package labeled as “Komagire” or “Shabu Shabu” meat.
 See the tutorials for How To Slice Meat Paper-Thin.)

 - 24 baby carrots (depends on the numbers of sliced meat - today I use 1 ½ carrot)

 - Corn starch

 - Combine Sauce ingredients in a small bowl.

 - Cut carrots in half or quarters and put them in a microwave-safe container.
 Cover the carrots with water and microwave for 3-4 minutes (depending on the thickness).

 - Dust with salt and pepper over the meat.
 Place 2-3 carrot pieces on each sliced beef and roll them up.

 - Dredge each roll in corn starch and remove excesses.

 - In a non-stick frying pan, heat oil on medium high heat and cook the rolls until browned.